binary-com/perl-VolSurface-Calibration-Equities/README.md

 ### VolSurface::Calibration::SABR

-This repository is the Binary.com's equities volatility calibration - a variant of standard SABR model.
+This repository is Binary.com's equities volatility calibration - a variant of standard SABR model.
 Basically a Volatility Surface Calibration algorithm tries to check a Vol-Surface to make sure it satisfies some basic requirements.
 If not, it will change the surface to make it a valid VolSurface.
-The standard SABR (stochastic alpha, beta, rho_ model is used to estimate implied volatility of an instrument in the derivatives market.
+The standard SABR (stochastic alpha, beta, rho) model is used to estimate implied volatility of an instrument in the derivatives market.

 ```